Virus: Antiviral drugs

-Antiviral drugs are often nucleoside analogues (fake DNA building-blocks), which viruses mistakenly incorporate into their genomes during replication.
+Antiviral drugs are often nucleoside analogues (fake DNA building blocks), which viruses mistakenly incorporate into their genomes during replication.
 The life-cycle of the virus is then halted because the newly synthesised DNA is inactive.
 This is because these analogues lack the hydroxyl groups, which, along with phosphorus atoms, link together to form the strong "backbone" of the DNA molecule.
 This is called DNA chain termination.
 Examples of nucleoside analogues are aciclovir for Herpes simplex virus infections and lamivudine for HIV and hepatitis B virus infections.
 Aciclovir is one of the oldest and most frequently prescribed antiviral drugs.
 Other antiviral drugs in use target different stages of the viral life cycle.
 HIV is dependent on a proteolytic enzyme called the HIV-1 protease for it to become fully infectious.
 There is a large class of drugs called protease inhibitors that inactivate this enzyme.
 There are around thirteen classes of antiviral drugs each targeting different viruses or stages of viral replication.

 Hepatitis C is caused by an RNA virus.
 In 80% of people infected, the disease is chronic, and without treatment, they are infected for the remainder of their lives.
 There are effective treatments that use direct-acting antivirals.
-The treatment of chronic carriers of the hepatitis B virus has also been developed by using similar strategies that include lamivudine and other anti-viral drugs.
+The treatment of chronic carriers of the hepatitis B virus has also been developed by using similar strategies that include lamivudine and other antiviral drugs.

+Around 100 individual antiviral drugs, or combinations of them, can be used to treat infections.